Violin Virtuoso: Maxim Vengerov | Festival Krumlov

 Violin virtuoso, conductor and teacher Maxim Vengerov made his public debut at the age of 5.
 He believes that music is a universal way to connect people regardless of politics or geographical distance.
-The Grammy Award winner, often hailed by the music world as one of the world's finest living violinists, will perform a work from the pen of Finnish composer Jean Sibelius.
-Concerto for Violin and Orchestra in D minor, Op.
-47 mirrors the shimmering landscape of endless snow and ice, human longing and hope, sadness and the drama of life.
-Maxim Vengerov's precise performance, in which virtuosic passages are interspersed with emotive cantilenae, puts the imaginative crown on a dramatically imaginative concerto.
+The Grammy Award winner, often hailed by the music world as one of the world's finest living violinists, will perform Peter Ilyich Tchaikovsky's Concerto for Violin and Orchestra in D Major, Op.
+35. Composed by Tchaikovsky in the spring of 1878 in Switzerland, this virtuosic melodic work is still considered one of the most difficult pieces of violin literature.
+It is imbued with fiery passion and melancholy, and graduates to thrilling virtuosity in the third movement.
+The soloist can show off all his technical and expressive strengths.

 For the first time ever, the Slovak Philharmonic will perform at the festival.
-Under the baton of chief conductor Daniel Raiskin, the symphony will be performed, among other things, the Classical Symphony by Sergei Prokofiev and a work by L. Berio, whose birth is 100 years away.
-The concert will also pay tribute to the Estonian composer A. Pärt, who will turn 90 in 2025.
-He will bring an unexpected combination of strings and bells to the programme.
+Under the baton of Chief Conductor Daniel Raiskin, they will perform, among other things, Sergei Prokofiev's Classical Symphony and a work by Luciano Berio, whose birth is 100 years away.
+The concert will also pay tribute to Estonian composer Arve Pärt, who will turn 90 in 2025.
+It will bring an unexpected combination of strings and bells to the programme.

 Artists